sundelun/FDtables/README.md

 - proc/pid/fd/filename to handle name of files
 - Use proc/pid/fd to iterate through valid fd and record the counts for fd_cnt used in threshold

-- Just like a1, I used a linked-list data structure to store information about process, and a loop to handle all the arguments
+- I used a linked-list data structure to store information about process, and a loop to handle all the arguments

 ## <span style="color:#ADD8E6">Outline of program </span>